My name is noa hāmana (b. 1998), I am a Naarm based interdisciplinary artist that paints fragments of history, society, and culture.

-I am from Ōtautahi, Christchurch, a descendant of Ngāti Kura, Te Whare tapu o Ngāpuhi, and Ingarangi (England).
-My educational background is in anthropology, literature, and toi Māori, which was an alchemical accident where I fused these disciplines together with painting to create a unique cultural vocabulary through world-building and storytelling.
+Born in Ōtautahi, Christchurch, I whakapapa to Ngāti Kura, Te Whare tapu o Ngāpuhi, and Ingarangi (England).
+My work began with a fascination towards anthropology, literature, and toi Māori.
+In this alchemical accident, these disciplines fused together through painting to create a unique cultural vocabulary through world-building and storytelling.

 E whai mahi hira ana i te moana waipū.